 These can provide support to weakened joints.
 They can also take pressure off injured bones and reduce pain.

 Severe cases of OA may require surgery to replace or repair damaged joints.
-There are several types of surgery used to treat OA.
+There are several types of surgery and types of implants used in OA.

 If surgery for OA is required, joint replacement is generally the best option.
 This is particularly true for people who are older, because they are unlikely to need a second replacement.

 Joint replacement surgery is also known as arthroplasty.
 This procedure removes damaged joint surfaces from the body and replaces them with prosthetics made of plastic or metal.
 Hip and knee replacements are the most common types of joint replacement.
 However, other joints can be replaced, including the shoulders, elbows, fingers, and ankles.

 Prosthetic joints may last two decades or more.
 However, the lifespan of a joint replacement depends on how that joint is used and how strong the supporting tissues are over time.